igor-markin/monolith-wsms/README.md

 ## API Documentation
 - http://localhost/api/swagger/
 - http://localhost/api/redoc/
+- To execute requests through Postman, you need to use the collection file `Main server.postman_collection.json`

 ## How to receive email notifications
-- Add administrators and their mails to the ADMINS variable in the django_inspector/django_inspector/settings.py file
+- Add administrators and their mails to the ADMINS variable in the `django_inspector/django_inspector/settings.py`
 - For convenience, letters are not sent for real yet, they are saved to files in the `/tmp/emails` directory